dsgriffin/nft-timelines/README.md

 # Timelines

-## 0xmons Onchain In Early 2021 (Pre-XOR)
+## 0xmons Onchain In Early 2021 (Pre-XOR by Nahiko)

-Only 87 0xmons had their GAN animations put onchain in 2021, making them the first known onchain AI artworks.
+Only 79 0xmons had their full GAN animations onchain before Nahiko released XOR on the 9th August 2021, making them the earliest known onchain AI artworks.

 [View Live Timeline](https://dsgriffin.github.io/nft-timelines/0xmons-onchain-in-early-2021/)

 [View Source Code](https://github.com/dsgriffin/nft-timelines/tree/main/0xmons-onchain-in-early-2021)

-## Earliest Hashed NFTs On Bitcoin
+## Earliest Hashed NFTs On Bitcoin (2014-2018)

 ~99% of early Bitcoin NFTs lacked cryptographic proof linking them to the data/art they represented.
 This table is about the ~1%.